Yuubi-san/dimensional/README.md

 Here we define a handy alias for megabits per second, so as not to type `(M*b/s)` everywhere.
-The parens are often necessary due to left‐associativity of multiplication: the `10.24*M*b/s` would be parsed as `((10.24*M)*b)/s`, and that opens a whole ’nuther can of worms–in the spirit of the division woes before.
+The parens are often necessary due to left‐associativity of multiplication: the `10.24*M*b/s` would be parsed as `((10.24*M)*b)/s`, and that opens a whole ’nuther can of worms—in the spirit of the division woes before.
 Just like `std::​integral_constant`, our constants have implicit conversion to integers, which C++ happily pounces on, producing `10240000.0`.
 Whoops.